HubTurbo/addressbook/docs/releases/Automatic Update Architecture.md

 3. `Installer` also starts the `launcher` before it closes.
 4. `Launcher` launches the `main application` with its run-time dependencies, as well as any desired arguments.
 5. The `main application` runs, and checks for updates in the background.
-    - If there is an update, it will download any required libraries, produce a specification file with information about these files and extract an internal `updater` resource.
+    - If there is an update, it will download any required libraries, produce a specification file with information about these files and extract an internal `updater` resource in preparation for the upgrade.
 Required libraries may also include a new version of the `launcher`.
 6. Upon exit of the main application, the extracted `updater` resource is executed.
     - This JAR is a fat JAR and already contains required dependencies e.g. to read the specification file.
 7. The `updater` resource will read the specification file, and perform the needed operations for version upgrade.